César Évora

-César Évora Díaz ([ˈsesaɾ ˈeβoɾa]; born November 4, 1959, in Havana, Cuba) is a Cuban-Mexican actor.
+César Évora Díaz ([ˈsesaɾ ˈeβoɾa]; born November 4, 1959) is a Cuban-Mexican actor.

 Biography

-Évora started his career in Cuba appearing in more than ten movies before moving to Mexico in the early 1990s.
-He became known for playing minor roles in the seminal Corazón salvaje and the long-running Agujetas de color de rosa in 1993 and 1994, respectively.
-In 1995, Évora had his first leading role playing opposite Daniela Romo in Si Dios Me Quita La Vida.
+Évora began his career in Cuba, appearing in more than ten films before moving to Mexico in the early 1990s.
+He became known for playing minor roles in the seminal telenovelas Corazón salvaje (1993) and the long-running Agujetas de color de rosa (1994).
+In 1995, Évora had his first leading role, starring opposite Daniela Romo in Si Dios Me Quita La Vida.

 Leading roles in Luz Clarita, Gente bien and especially El Privilegio de Amar soon established Évora as one of the most popular leading men in the industry.
 He has maintained a high profile after performances in successful productions such as La Madrastra, La esposa virgen, and Mundo de Fieras.
 He recently acted in telenovelas Al diablo con los guapos, En nombre del amor, Triunfo del Amor, Abismo de pasión and Amor Bravío.
 He will star as the villain in Salvador Mejía's new telenovela: La tempestad.
 In addition, he will have a special participation in Nathalie Lartilleux's telenovela: Corazón indomable.

 Évora acquired Mexican citizenship in 1999.

 Personal life

 Évora is divorced from his first wife.
-He is currently married to Vivian Domínguez and has three children.
+He is currently married to Vivian Domínguez and has six children.